factoryofthesun/IVaps/docs/index.rst

 Overview
 ~~~~~~~~

-The IVaps package is a generic implementation of the treatment effect estimation method proposed in :cite:`Narita2021`.
+The IVaps package is an implementation of the treatment effect estimation method proposed in :cite:`Narita2021`.
+The key to the method is an object which captures the average probability of an algorithm :math:`A` recommending treatment for an individual with observable covariates :math:`x` in a shrinking neighborhood around :math:`x`.
+This object is dubbed the Approximate Propensity Score (APS) by :cite:`Narita2021`.
 The package provides functions for APS estimation and treatment effect estimation, and is designed to be flexible to the researcher's specific treatment interface.

 Supported ML Frameworks
 ~~~~~~~~~~~~~~~~~~~~~~~

-The ML-agnostic APS estimation function ``estimate_aps_onnx`` only accepts models in the ONNX framework in order to maintain the generalized implementation.
+The APS estimation function ``estimate_aps_onnx`` only accepts models in the ONNX framework in order to maintain the generalized implementation.
 The module provides an ONNX conversion function ``convert_to_onnx`` that currently supports conversion from the following frameworks:

 - `Sklearn <https://github.com/onnx/sklearn-onnx/>`_
 - `Pytorch <https://pytorch.org/tutorials/advanced/super_resolution_with_onnxruntime.html>`_